DEPBugger/Arch_Barebone_Install/README.md

 wget git.io/vHmpr && bash vHmpr
 ```
 - Files' names are provisional.
-- Here you can see what previous command do (video password: bash): https://vimeo.com/219239150
+- Here you can see what previous command do: https://vimeo.com/219315929
 - `ArchInstall.sh` file is being developed and aims to do the same as `Test0.bash` but improving what it already do.
 ```bash
 # ArchInstall.sh